Arab–Israeli conflict: First mandate years and the Franco-Syrian war

-In 1917, Palestine was conquered by British forces (including the Jewish Legion).
-The British government issued the Balfour Declaration, which stated that the government viewed favorably "the establishment in Palestine of a national home for the Jewish people" but "that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine".
+In 1917, British‑led troops (including the Jewish Legion) captured Palestine from the Ottoman Empire; the British government issued the Balfour Declaration, which stated that the government viewed favorably "the establishment in Palestine of a national home for the Jewish people" but "that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine".
 The Declaration was a result of the belief of key members of the government, including Prime Minister David Lloyd George, that Jewish support was essential to winning the war; however, the declaration upset the Arab world.
 After the war, the area came under British rule as the British Mandate of Palestine.
 The area mandated to the British in 1923 included what modern Israel, the West Bank, and Gaza Strip.
 Transjordan eventually was carved into a separate British protectorate – the Emirate of Transjordan, which gained autonomous status in 1928 and achieved independence in 1946 with United Nations approved end of the British Mandate.

 A major crisis among Arab nationalists took place with the failed establishment of the Arab Kingdom of Syria in 1920.
 With the disastrous outcome of the Franco-Syrian War, the self-proclaimed Hashemite kingdom with its capital in Damascus was defeated and the Hashemite ruler took refuge in Mandatory Iraq.
 The crisis saw the first confrontation Arab and Jewish forces in the Battle of Tel Hai in March 1920.
 More importantly the collapse of the pan-Arabist kingdom led to the establishment of the Palestinian flavor of Arab nationalism, with the return of Amin al-Husseini from Damascus to Jerusalem in late 1920.

 Jewish immigration to Mandatory Palestine continued, accompanied by a similar, but less documented, migration in the Arab sector, returning workers from Syria and other areas.
 Palestinians considered this rapid influx of Jewish immigrants to threaten their homeland and their identity.
 Jewish policies of purchasing land and prohibiting the Arab employment in Jewish-owned industries and farms enraged Palestinian communities.
 Demonstrations were held as early as 1920, protesting what the Arabs felt were unfair preferences for Jewish immigrants in the British mandate.
 Violence broke out later that year in Jerusalem.
 Winston Churchill's 1922 White Paper tried to reassure the Arab population, denying that the creation of a Jewish state was the implication of the Balfour Declaration.